Warm Valley Farm

 Once a month field trips to neighboring farm projects will be led by OCPA leads, which will introduce interns to a diversity of farming practices on Orcas Island.
 Ongoing infrastructure projects will provide experience in irrigation systems, compost management, building, fencing, and marketing.
 Meals are not included but will be supplemented by seasonal produce, eggs, and a supply of basic staples such as rice, beans, flour, sugar, condiments, olive oil, etc.

 Interns will have their own rustic living spaces, with shared outdoor shower, composting toilet, and an outdoor kitchen and gathering area.
-Interns are expected to arrive with current health insurance and be up to date on Covid-19 and tetanus vaccines and boosters.
+Interns are expected to arrive with current health insurance.

 Expectations, Responsibilities, and Obligations: